Liner Local Coordinates

 4.0 Compute

-Select: Compute > Compute
+- Select Compute > Compute

 5.0 Results

-Next, move to the [Results] tab.
-Select Tunnel Stage 10.
+- Select Tunnel Stage 10.
 To the right of the model, set the Legend to Solids and Total Displacement.

-Select: Interpret > Show Exterior Contour.
+- Select Interpret > Show Exterior Contour

-In the Visibility Pane, hide Excavation Contour, Contour Plane XY Results and Contour Plane YZ Results entities.
+- In the Visibility Pane, hide Excavation Contour, Contour Plane XY Results and Contour Plane YZ Results entities.

-In the Visibility Pane under Roles, scroll down to [Group: Query].
+- In the Visibility Pane under Roles, scroll down to Group: Query.
 Hide the Exterior Contours and show the following results: Excavation Contour, Contour Plane XY Results and Contour Plane YZ Results.

-Set the Legend to Liners and Axial Force X. In the Visibility Pane under Roles, scroll down to Group: Query again and ensure all Liner Results are visible.
+- In the Visibility Pane under Roles, scroll down to Group: Query again and ensure all Liner Results are visible.

 Notice that in the Legend there is a drop-down menu below the Liners result type defining the liner coordinate frame used.
-The Global Frame refers to using the global coordinates as the liner coordinates for displaying results.
-Change the frame to Tunnel Frames 1 which is the frame we defined earlier (as shown in the figure below).
+The Global Frame refers to using the global coordinates as the liner coordinates for displaying results. - Change the frame to Tunnel Frames 1 which is the frame we defined earlier (as shown in the figure below).
 In this frame, the Axial Force X is the force along the hoop direction, tangent to the circumference of the tunnel.

-Set the Legend to Moment Y. This is the moment about the tunnel axis (local y axis of Tunnel Frames 1).
+- Set the Legend to Moment Y. This is the moment about the tunnel axis (local y-axis of Tunnel Frames 1).

 Let’s try plotting and exporting liner data in the current selected local liner coordinate frame.

-Select: Geometry > 3D Primitive Geometry > Plane
+- Select Geometry > 3D Primitive Geometry > Plane

-In the Edit Plane dialog, open the Plane Definition section.
-Set the origin (X, Y, Z) to (-0.3, 9.5, -0.5).
-Define the plane orientation by a normal vector of (-0.342, 0.94, 0).
-Leave the role as construction and click OK.
-This creates a plane parallel to the circular tunnel face that cuts fully through the tunnel.
+- Leave the Role as Construction and click OK.
+This creates a plane parallel to the circular tunnel face that fully cuts through the tunnel.

-In the viewport and with Entity Selection mode active, hold CTRL and select the newly created Plane and the tunnel volume that it intersects called TNL 17: Region 0, Zone [4]_24.
+- In the viewport and with Entity Selection mode active, hold CTRL and select the newly created Plane and the tunnel volume that it intersects called TNL 17: Region 0, Zone [4]_24.
 You can also select these entities in the Visibility Pane.

-Select: Interpret > Queries > Add Liner Line Query at Intersection.
+- Select: Interpret > Queries > Add Liner Line Query at Intersection

-Click OK on the Query Options dialog.
+- Click OK in the Query Options dialog.

-Hide the Plane and Tunnel Frames 1 entities.
+- Hide the Plane and Tunnel Frames 1 entities.
 A liner line query has been created around the circumference of the tunnel.
 Ensure the Legend is set to Liners, Tunnel Frames 1 and Axial Force X.

-To graph the Axial Force X along the liner line query, select the liner line query from the visibility tree.
-In the Properties pane, click the Graph Data button.
-The graph will appear in a new Chart View tab.
+- To graph the Axial Force X along the liner line query, select the liner line query from the visibility tree.

 In the Chart View tab, you can easily change plot data.
 Select the Change Plot Data button in the Chart Options pane.
-There are options to change the Primary Data, Horizontal Axis and plotted stages.
-Try changing the Primary Data to Moment Y and select OK.
+There are options to change the Primary Data, Horizontal Axis and plotted stages. - Try changing the Primary Data to Moment Y and select OK.A coarse mesh was used to improve computation speed as this tutorial focuses on showcasing the modelling process.
+A finer mesh would result in smoother plots.Let's export the data points.

-Select: Chart > Copy Data to Clipboard.
+- Select Chart > Copy Data to Clipboard.

-You can also select the Copy Data to Clipboard or right-click in the chart area and select Copy Data to Clipboard.
+You can also select the Copy Data to Clipboard or right-click in the chart area and select Copy Data to Clipboard .
 The data are comma-separated values, which can be pasted and easily processed in Excel or any text editor.
 Below is the pasted data in Excel and converted to columns using their Text-to-Columns option that can delimit by commas.

 This concludes the tutorial.